wieslawsoltes/Svg.Skia/README.md

   Svg.Skia.Converter [options]

 Options:
-  -f, --files <files>                The relative or absolute path to the input files -d, --directories <directories>    The relative or absolute path to the input directories -o, --output <output>              The relative or absolute path to the output directory -p, --pattern <pattern>            The search string to match against the names of files in the input directory --format <format>                  The output image format -q, --quality <quality>            The output image quality -b, --background <background>      The output image background -s, --scale <scale>                The output image horizontal and vertical scaling factor -sx, --scaleX <scalex>             The output image horizontal scaling factor -sy, --scaleY <scaley>             The output image vertical scaling factor --quiet                            Set verbosity level to quiet -c, --load-config <load-config>    The relative or absolute path to the config file --save-config <save-config>        The relative or absolute path to the config file --version                          Display version information
+  -f, --inputFiles <inputfiles>                The relative or absolute path to the input files -d, --inputDirectories <inputdirectories>    The relative or absolute path to the input directories -o, --outputDirectory <outputdirectory>      The relative or absolute path to the output directory --outputFile <outputfile>                    The relative or absolute path to the output file -p, --pattern <pattern>                      The search string to match against the names of files in the input directory --format <format>                            The output image format -q, --quality <quality>                      The output image quality -b, --background <background>                The output image background -s, --scale <scale>                          The output image horizontal and vertical scaling factor --scaleX, -sx <scalex>                       The output image horizontal scaling factor --scaleY, -sy <scaley>                       The output image vertical scaling factor --quiet                                      Set verbosity level to quiet -c, --load-config <load-config>              The relative or absolute path to the config file --save-config <save-config>                  The relative or absolute path to the config file --version                                    Show version information -?, -h, --help                               Show help and usage information
 ```

 Supported formats: png, jpg, jpeg, webp, pdf, xps